Anarchalk/gig24-server/README.md

 # GIG 24 App

- The GIG 24 is the one stop shop for PA and film production jobs.
+ The GIG 24 is the one stop shop for Production Assistant and film production jobs.
 Search for gigs and submit your resume today!

 * * *